-Before hiring, there are important questions you can ask an immigration lawyer to help you figure out their qualifications, experience, and way of doing things.
+There are important questions you can ask an immigration lawyer to help you figure out their qualifications, experience, and way of doing things.

 What Is Your Experience With Immigration Cases?

+Prioritize asking the lawyer the kind of experience they possess in relation to your case.
 You might want to know what cases the immigration lawyer has dealt with and whether those cases in the past have had fairly decent outcomes.

 NYC immigration lawyer Conrad E. Pollack says it’s best to hire an immigration lawyer whether it involves family-based petitions, asylum, or work visas because they can protect your rights, help you avoid problems you didn’t see coming, and help you choose the best immigration path that will save you time and money in the long run.

 Lawyers with a long track record of handling immigration issues can deal with the more complex questions of the law much more smoothly.
+A good idea is to inquire from the current lawyer regarding similar courts to see how they would have been treated.

 What Is Your Approach to Communication and Updates?